 If you need a quick and economical solution to make your business sound more professional, then Grasshopper’s virtual phone service will provide you with one.
 Setup is easy, and in minutes you can begin to send and receive calls to and from your mobile device that appear to come from and to your main business phone number.
 You also get key business VoIP features like voicemail-to-email, call transfers, and fax service for a minimal cost.

 Most importantly, though, Grasshopper offers customer service that Google Voice does not, such as phone or ticket-based support.
 This may be less important to someone whose primary consideration is cost, but most small business owners won’t have the time or resources to troubleshoot any issues that may arise — and resolve any downtime that directly affects their bottom line.
+Click here to try Grasshopper with a 30-day money back guarantee.

 Best Free Virtual Phone Number Provider: Google Voice